On The Robustness of Price-Anticipating Kelly Mechanism: Numerical Results

 Fig.\ref{fig:linearbd_WmalWmax} plots the upper and the lower bounds of $\frac{\SW_{mal}}{\SW_{max}}$.
 When $\theta$ increases from 0, the lower bound increases accordingly.
-When $\theta$ is greater than $0.8$, the malicious agent is bound to participate.
-It is interesting to see that the participation of the benign agent brings more revenues to the OSN.
+When $\theta$ is greater than $0.8$, the misbehaving user is bound to participate.
+It is interesting to see that the participation of the misbehaving user brings more revenues to the network operator.
 When $\theta$ is 3, the upper bound of the game $\mathbf{MAL}$ is nearly 20\% higher than the best revenue in the game $\mathbf{MAX}$.
-Fig.\ref{fig:linearbd_WmalWnom} compares the revenue of the OSN at the NEs $\mathbf{MAL}$ and $\mathbf{MAX}$.
-The revenue of the OSN in $\mathbf{MAL}$ is invariably no less than that in $\mathbf{MAX}$.
+Fig.\ref{fig:linearbd_WmalWnom} compares the revenue of the network operator at the NEs $\mathbf{MAL}$ and $\mathbf{MAX}$.
+The revenue of the network operator in $\mathbf{MAL}$ is invariably no less than that in $\mathbf{MAX}$.
 Especially, the maximum improvement in our simulation is more than 70\% when $\theta$ is 3.
-In light of the benefits brought to the OSN, he may renounce the regulation of the malicious agent in targeted advertising.
-Fig.\ref{fig:Logbd_WmalWmaxLog_N100} plots the timeline competition with $N=100$ benign agents.
-The valuations of benign agents are identically independent distributed in [0, 1].
-Compared with Fig.\ref{fig:linearbd_UmalUmax}, the results of random tests are more convergent with $N=100$.
-This implies that when there $N$ is large, the utility loss of benign agents (or the damage caused by the malicious agent) is more predictable.
-Fig.\ref{fig:imperfecttargeted} characterizes the net utility of the malicious agent with imperfect targeted advertising.
-Here, $N$ is 20 and $M$ denotes the number of benign agents that are of the same type as the malicious agent.
-The valuations of benign agents are 1 uniformly.
-When $M$ increases, i.e. the targeted advertising becoming more accurate, while the net utility of the benign agents decreases.
+In light of the benefits brought to the network operator, he may renounce the regulation of the misbehaving user in targeted advertising.
+Fig.\ref{fig:Logbd_WmalWmaxLog_N100} plots the competition with $N=100$ benign users.
+The valuations of benign users are identically independent distributed in [0, 1].
+Hence, some of them are close to 1 when $N$ is large so that the ratio $\frac{\SU_{mal}}{\SU_{max}}$ is kept at a high level.
+Compared with Fig.\ref{fig:linearbd_UmalUmax}, the results in Fig.\ref{fig:Logbd_WmalWmaxLog_N100} are more convergent and closer to the upper bound.
+Note that the lower bound at $N=100$ is reached when all the valuations in the set $\{v_i\}_{i=2}^N$ are uniformly chosen as 0.499.
+Since each $v_i$ ($i\geq 2$) is randomly selected in the range $[0, 1]$, trying a limited number of tests can hardly reach a set of $\{v_i\}_{i=2}^N$ that yield the worst ratio \textbf{B1}.
+Actually, a lot of benign users possess relatively large valuations for a large $N$, causing the corresponding samples of the ratio \textbf{B1} much higher than the lower bound.
+This also reflects the robustness of price-anticipating Kelly mechanism in terms of the utility of benign users at the large population scenario.